skorasaurus/cleboundaries/README.md

 [Download the proposed ward boundaries (March 2013) as geoJSON](https://raw.githubusercontent.com/skorasaurus/cleboundaries/main/wards/2014wardboundaries-proposed.geojson)

 [Download the proposed ward boundaries (March 2013) as SHP](https://raw.githubusercontent.com/skorasaurus/cleboundaries/main/wards/2014wardboundaries-proposed-shp.zip)
 The changes between the proposed ward boundaries and what went into effect were mostly within ward 3 and ward 14.

-index.html
-simple html page using mapbox.js/leaflet that displays the WARDS borders over a mapbox basemap.

 ---------------------------------------
 neighborhoods:

-Neighborhood boundaries of Cleveland that I derived from a number of sources.
-See https://skorasaurus.wordpress.com/cleveland-neighborhood-map/ for a background.
-These are not official and subjective.
+Neighborhood boundaries of Cleveland - these are purely subjective from me and are incomplete!
+Visit https://skorasaurus.wordpress.com/cleveland-neighborhood-map/ for a background.
+These are not official; the city of Cleveland does not have official boundaries of neighborhoods.

 [Download as geoJSON](https://raw.githubusercontent.com/skorasaurus/cleboundaries/main/neighborhoods/nhboundaries.geojson)